Electrium-Mobility/.github/profile/README.md

 # Electrium Mobility
-We are a team of students aiming to create e-vehicles.
-Electrium Mobility is divided into smaller subteams where each subteam works to create an electric vehicle.
+Electrium Mobility is a design team in the Sedra Student Design Center in the University of Waterloo.
+Our goal is to create personal electric vehicles!